-- 12. U. T. San Antonio: Authorization to Separate the Division of Mathematics, Computer Science, and Statistics into the Division of Mathematics and Statistics and the Division of Computer Science and to Submit the Administrative Change to the Coordinating Board for Approval (Catalog Change).--The Board authorized the separation of the Division of Mathematics, Computer Science, and Statistics at The University of Texas at San Antonio into two divisions as follows and approved the submission of the proposal to the Texas Higher Education Coordinating Board for review and appropriate action: - a.
-Division of Mathematics and Statisticsb.
-Division of Computer Science.
+12. U. T. San Antonio: Request for Authorization to Separate the Division of Mathematics, Computer Science, and Statistics into the Division of Mathematics and Statistics and the Division of Computer Science and to Submit the Proposed Administrative Change to the Coordinating Board for Approval (Catalog Change).--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Kirkpatrick that authorization be granted to separate the current Division of Mathematics, Computer Science, and Statistics at U. T. San Antonio into two divisions: a Division of Mathematics and Statistics and a Division of Computer Science.
+Upon approval by the U. T. Board of Regents, this proposal will be submitted to the Texas Higher Education Coordinating Board for review and appropriate action.
+A description of this administrative change is included in the Background Information of this agenda item.